 It is important to appreciate that the relationship between glomalin related soil aggregation (GRSP) and soil aggregate water stability is a large range of water stabilities.
 This means that beyond a certain "saturation" GRSP concentration in a given soil, additional deposition of GRSP will not result in detectable increases in soil aggregate water stability, at least as measured with the conventional disintegrating forces.
-[41] A possible interpretation of the curvilinear pattern is that aggregates and soils with high GRSP concentrations fairly saturated with GRSP, perhaps because most pores in these macro-aggregates have already been partially "sealed" by deposition of this substance, slowing down penetration of water into the aggregate.
+The curvilinear pattern of aggregation of soils with high GRSP concentrations fairly saturated with GRSP, perhaps because most pores in these macro-aggregates have already been partially "sealed" by deposition of this substance, slowing down penetration of water into the aggregate.
 This relationship of GRSP with soil aggregate water stability applies only to hierarchically structured soils, in which organic material is the main binding agent.
 In a soil in which carbonates are the main binding agent, none of the GRSP fractions are positively correlated with aggregate stability.
 [42]